 The Google doodle that you see today is dedicated to the person who created a system to teach sign language to the deaf people.
 Yes, you guess it right.
 He is Charles-Michel de l’Épée, and people know him as the “father of the deaf”.
 On his 306th birth anniversary, Google dedicated an animated doodle to him.

 Google dedicates an animation doodle for Michel de l’Épée

 Charles-Michel de l’Épée was born in 1712 in an aristocratic family in Versailles, France.
 He dedicated his life to philanthropic education.
 But what inspired Épée to create sign language for hearing impaired people?

 Once he met with two deaf girls in slums of Paris.
 The girls were using signs for communicating with each other.
-That is when he thought that deaf people were capable of language.
-And so he got interested in sign language.
+That is when he thought that deaf people also understand language and are capable of communication.
+And so he found interest in sign language.
 He then decided to develop a system of instruction of the French language as well as a religion for the deaf.

 Épée’s School for Deaf